-One of the specific charges to the committee is to use the national priorities and needs as a basis for the review and evaluation of existing and new NRSP projects.
-It is responsible for assuring that the NRSP portfolio is monitored and is responsive to needs.
-The committee will identify specific areas of research support needs or at least utilize input from an established ESCOP mechanism such as the Planning Committee because of their focus on emerging issues and needs.
-The committee has the authority to proactively identify research support needs.
-The committee has access to resources available to seed the creation of new NRSPs responsive to emerging needs.
+The NRSP RC uses national priorities and needs as a basis for the review and evaluation of existing and the establishment of new NRSPs .
+The committee is responsible for assuring that the NRSP portfolio is monitored and is responsive to needs.
+The committee may identify specific areas of research support needs or utilize input from established ESCOP committees (see http://escop.info/committees/).
+The NRSP RC has the authority to identify research support needs.

-The committee is directly responsible for the review of progress and budget for existing NRSPs.
+The committee is directly responsible for the review of project progress and budgets for existing NRSPs.
 It has the authority to ensure that the criteria contained in these guidelines are satisfactorily met by NRSPs.

 Relative to the evaluation of revised and new projects, the committee oversees review by peer and merit panels.
-It develops criteria for the reviews, selects reviewers, assists in establishing protocols for review, and prepares the specific charge to the panels.
+It develops criteria for the reviews, assists in establishing protocols for review, prepares the specific charge to the review panels, and evaluates completed reviews.
 Utilizing the results of the reviews and the committee’s understanding of national research support needs, the committee makes recommendations concerning revised and proposed projects to the ESS.

-A final role for the committee is one of broad advocacy for the NRSP system.
-It insures the documentation of system and individual project impacts.
-It serves as the point entity for marketing the system and bringing it to national level prominence.

 The NRSP Review Committee Composition

-One representative from each of the four SAES regions (1862 experiment stations) who is a current or past member of an MRC, and one from the ARD region (1890 Research Directors), appointed by the regional association chair.
+One representative from each of the four SAES regions (1862 experiment stations) who is a current or past member of a multistate research committee (MRC), and one from the ARD region (1890 Research Directors), appointed by the regional association chair.
 Each unit represented on the NRSP Review Committee will also designate an alternate to insure representation.
 For the geographical regional associations, a logical alternate would be the regional MRC chair.

 One representative from Extension appointed by the ESCOP Chair following the recommendation of the ECOP Chair.